straw-hat-team/adr/src/adrs/4761776210/README.md

    design; the audited tree operation is the record of that change.
 A stored owner survives the move unchanged and quietly becomes wrong.

-The rules that follow:
+The rules that follow, stated as bullets so that the numbered references in this ADR always mean the five rules of the decision above:

-1. Resources carry `parent`.
-They do not carry an `owner` by default, and a schema **SHOULD NOT** add one merely to make ownership look explicit.
+- **No owner field by default.** Resources carry `parent`.
+A schema **SHOULD NOT** add an `owner` merely to make ownership look explicit.
-2. Who answers for a place is authorization data, resolved in the authorization system exactly like membership, not stored in the tree.
-   Rule 1 leaves places as bare ids for this reason.
+- **The answer lives with the place.** Who answers for a place is authorization data, resolved in the authorization system exactly like membership, never stored in the tree; rule 1 leaves places as bare ids for exactly this reason.
-3. Resolution walks up, in the mood of rule 4: the nearest ancestor with an accountable principal wins, and the tenant root always has one.
+- **Resolution walks up**, in the mood of rule 4: the nearest ancestor with an accountable principal wins, and the tenant root always has one.
-   Every resource therefore resolves to exactly one answer, including a resource sitting at the root, which is the guarantee a mandatory `owner` column was previously buying at the cost of a stale copy.
+  Every resource therefore resolves to exactly one answer, including a resource sitting at the root.
+That is the guarantee a mandatory `owner` column used to buy, now bought without the stale copy.
-4. A resource-level `owner` **MAY** exist only where the accountable principal genuinely differs from what rule 3 would resolve.
+- **An owner field is an exception record.** A resource-level `owner` **MAY** exist only where the accountable principal genuinely differs from what walking up resolves.
 It carries no other meaning, so writing one that agrees with the resolved answer is a review defect, and the exception is worth a comment saying why the place is not the right anchor.
-5. If a resource needs a different accountable party often enough to feel like a pattern, that is a signal it belongs at a different place, not that the schema needs a field.
+- **A recurring exception is a placement problem.** If a resource needs a different accountable party often enough to feel like a pattern, it belongs at a different place; the schema does not need a field.

 What placement still does **not** decide, because these are other axes: